codecentric/movie-database-node/docs/technologies.md

 # Technologies

 ## Server
-The code for the server is in the `src`-folder.
+The code for the server is in the `server`-folder.

 ### Express.js
 * Web: http://expressjs.com/